Seattle Public Schools, 1862-2023: Aki Kurose Middle School

 See Additional Media

-Enrollment increased to 1,839 in 1956-57 but, in September 1957, it dropped to 1,550 with the opening of Asa Mercer Junior High, which drew from Beacon Hill, Muir, and parts of Van Asselt and Columbia.
-In 1959-60, enrollment peaked at 1,878 with 17 portables in use.
-Rainier Beach Junior High School opened in September 1960 for students coming out of Rainier View, Dunlap, and Emerson, lowering Sharples' enrollment to 1,290.
+Enrollment increased to 1,839 in 1956-1957, but in September 1957 it dropped to 1,550 with the opening of Asa Mercer Junior High, which drew from Beacon Hill, Muir, and parts of Van Asselt and Columbia.
+In 1959-1960, enrollment peaked at 1,878 with 17 portables in use.
+Rainier Beach Junior High School opened in September 1960 for students coming out of Rainier View, Dunlap, and Emerson, lowering Sharples’ enrollment to 1,290.
 By 1974, enrollment had dropped to 950.

 In the 1970s, Mandarin Chinese was taught as a foreign language.
 The district’s desegregation plan, which began in 1978, brought in students from the Broadview Elementary School and Wilson Junior High School areas.

-Sharples also housed a bilingual orientation program for a large number of newly arrived immigrants who came from many different countries and were in need of an intensive English language program.
+Sharples housed a bilingual orientation program, also known as the Secondary Bilingual Orientation Center (SBOC), for a large number of newly arrived immigrants who came from many countries and needed an intensive English language program.
 This program was designed to ready them for entrance to regular schools and to help them adjust to life in a new country.

-In September 1999, the various Sharples programs moved to South Shore Middle School, while that program moved to Sharples and assumed the name Sharples Middle School.
-The school was renamed to honor Aki Kurose in November 1999.
+Shortly after Sharples became a middle school again, the school was renamed to honor Aki Kurose in November 1999.
+It was the first school to be named after an Asian American woman.
 Kurose taught in the district for 25 years and inspired many with her actions for peace and understanding among all cultures.
 She received the Presidential Award for Excellence in Education and the United Nations Human Rights Award.
-Her favorite saying was, "If we are to teach real peace in the world we will have to begin with children."
-It has been suggested that the name Sharples be assigned to another Seattle School District facility to continue honoring the pioneering physician and education advocate.
+Her favorite saying was, “If we are to teach real peace in the world we will have to begin with children.”
+After Sharples was renamed Aki Kurose, the district changed its policy on renaming buildings to include more community engagement and consultation with family members of the original honoree.

 Location: 3928 S Graham Street